JGL/CCIDiploma-AutumnWinter2019/README.md

 ## Learning Outcomes and platforms for doing so

-At the end of this term you should have the following outcomes, with subheadings for methods and platforms we will use to do so.
+At the end of this block (midway through term 2) you should have the following outcomes, with subheadings for methods and platforms we will use to do so.
 To be clear, I want you to obtain knowledge and then use that to make projects.
 My aim is to have every student graduate with new creative computing core knowledge and a portfolio of projects that relate that new creative computing knowledge to their chosen BA subject elsewhere at University of the Arts London (UAL).

-### Unit 1: "Creative coding and creative computing frameworks"
+### Unit 1 / Block 1: "Creative coding and creative computing frameworks"

 1. Code creative computing assets in relevant languages (_Knowledge_, _Process_)